|20 – 24 inches

 Females tend to be more territorial as well, especially if there is another female present.
 Goldens usually tolerate other dogs well, regardless of species or gender, but if there’s a problem, it’s likely to be between two females.

-If you want a dog that’s incredibly smart, loyal, and a pleasure to have around, you can’t go wrong with the classic Golden Retriever.
+If you want a dog that’s incredibly smart, loyal, and a pleasure to have around, you can’t go wrong with the classic Golden Retriever (though there are other varieties).
 There’s a reason that these dogs have been so popular for so long, and you’ll understand why if you bring one home.

 Don’t assume it will be all rainbows and sunshine, though.
 These pooches need a ton of exercise, and they can become destructive if they don’t get it.
 They also have a variety of health issues that you need to be aware of.